World's Best Cities for Remote Work

 Tourists often skip Zagreb, preferring the admittedly more alluring Adriatic Coast, which boasts destinations like Split and Dubrovnik.

 But if you're looking to spend some time in Croatia working remotely, there really is no better place to do it than in the inland capital.
-Geographically, Zagreb has always been a point of contact between the Mediterranean and Central Europe, guaranteeing its economy is diverse and strong.
+Geographically, Zagreb has always been a point of contact between the Mediterranean and Central Europe, guaranteeing a diverse and strong economy.
 This, in turn, translates to relatively low crime levels and a high standard of living for residents — even temporary ones.

 We really can't think of any inconvenience to complain about with Zagreb, except maybe that English isn't as widely spoken, but that shouldn't be expected anyways.
 Oh, and that it's not on the Adriatic Sea.